Monday, November 30, 2009

 Don't get me wrong, I understand that people are drawing a connection, and so it behooves the press to make that connection, too.
 What I find astounding is that there is literally no effort to contrast the seriousness of the 1979 incident with the situation this weekend.
 All that would be necessary would be a connecting sentence like,

-This incident reminded many local residents of the much more serious accident in 1979,
+This incident reminded many local residents of the much more serious accident in 1979,or,

 Official desciptions of this event made it clear it was not nearly as serious as the famous 1979 incident at the same facility.